grab/engineering-blog/_posts/2017-04-18-deep-dive-into-ios-automation-at-grab-integration-testing.md

 excerpt: "This is the first part of our series \"Deep Dive Into iOS Automation At Grab\", where we will cover testing automation in the iOS team.
 Over the past two years at Grab, the iOS passenger app team has grown from 3 engineers in Singapore to 20 globally.
 Back then, each one of us was busy shipping features and had no time to set up a proper automation process."
 ---

-This is the first part of our series "Deep Dive Into iOS Automation At Grab", where we will cover testing automation in the iOS team.
+This is the first part of our series "Deep Dive into iOS Automation at Grab", where we will cover testing automation in the iOS team.
 The second article is available [here](/deep-dive-into-ios-automation-at-grab-continuous-delivery).

 Over the past two years at Grab, the iOS passenger app team has grown from 3 engineers in Singapore to 20 globally.
 Back then, each one of us was busy shipping features and had no time to set up a proper automation process.
 It was common to hear these frustrations from the team:

-#### Travis failed again but it passes in my local
+#### Travis Failed Again But it Passes in My Local

 There was a time when iOS 9 came out and Travis failed for us for every single integration.
 We tried emailing their support but the communication took longer than we would have liked, and ultimately we didn't manage to fix the issue in time.

-#### Fastlane chose the wrong provisioning profile again
+#### Fastlane Chose the Wrong Provisioning Profile Again

 We relied on [Fastlane](https://fastlane.tools/) for quite some time and it is a brilliant tool.
-There was a time, however, that some of us had issues with provisioning profiles constantly.
+However, there was a time when some of us had issues with provisioning profiles constantly.
 Why and how we moved away from Fastlane will be explained later.

-#### Argh, if more people tested in production before the release, this crash might have been caught
+#### Argh, if More People Tested in Production Before the Release, This Crash Might have been Caught

 Prior to the app release, we do regression testing in a production environment.
 In the past, this was done almost entirely by our awesome QA team via Testflight distributions exclusively.
 That meant it was hard to cover all combinations of OSes, device models, locations and passenger account settings.
 We had prior incidents that only happened to a particular phone model, operating system, etc. Those gave us motivation to install a company-wide dogfooding program.